imruchi/Heart-Disease-Predictor/README.md

 - Thalassemia

 ## Requirements
-To run this project you can install the necessary dependencies using:
+To run this project, install the necessary dependencies using:

 ```bash
 pip install -r requirements.txt